Lithgow Arms: Please Chamber the LA102 in 303 British

 In asking you to support this petition I should address some obvious criticisms of this proposal raises.

 - The 303 is not ballistically efficient: When constrained to moderate loads in rear locking Lee Enfield rifles manufactured over 70 years ago, this may be so.
-But imagine it chambered in a modern rifle combined with modern propellants?
+But imagine it chambered in a modern rifle combined with modern propellants in a solid action?

 - There are better, more modern calibers they should be focusing on: With regards to Lithgow Arm standard chamberings, this is true.
 However no modern chambering has the historical connection to the Lithgow brand, making a limited edition offering a powerful marketing tool with a ready made and passionate market

 - Establishment costs: Acknowledging the mechanics of going from rimless to rimmed chambering, I cannot argue that production costs associated with bolt modification, 0.311 spec barrels and the elephant in the room: The Magazine, would make such a rifle a slightly more expensive item compared with the standard LA102, but as a premium product with obvious collector appeal, the costs would be offset by market exposure and desirability.
-(EDIT: it has being brought to my attention that Pro Mag make a 10shot magazine for the SMLE.
-While not totally suitable, there is the ability to outsource this apparent sticking point instead of R&D in-house)
+(EDIT 27/11/17: Concept drawings using Detachable Box Magazine Trigger guards designed around aftermarket Lee Enfield magazines theoretically solves the magazine issue. )

 - "I don't like the 303 so I'm not signing it" Fair enough, but you might know someone who does, so please consider supporting as a show of solidarity.

 - Why should I sign?
 A stronger civilian arms industry in Australia equals better protection for Australian shooters.
-Such a rifle would increase brand awareness for Lithgow Arms equalling more sales which creates more jobs and generates more business tax, making shooters less likely to be a political expedient and an economic stakeholder instead of a end user of imported products.
+Such a rifle would increase brand awareness for Lithgow Arms equalling more sales which creates more jobs and generates more business tax, making shooters less likely to be a political expedient and an economic stakeholder instead of an end user of imported products.
+Expansion of locally produced aftermarket parts industry is the cream on top!
 Overseas shooters, please support Australian shooters in this regard!

 - There's enough milsurps to meet demand: Yes, and none of them are getting any younger.
 The market is crying out for a new rifle chambered in an all time classic round.